odpi/egeria/open-metadata-implementation/frameworks/open-connector-framework/README.md

 * **Connector Provider** - this is a factory for a specific type of connector.
 It is used by the Connector Broker.
 See [docs](docs/concepts/connector-provider.md) for more information.

-* **Connected Asset** - this is the properties of the Asset that the connector is accessing.
+* **Connected Asset Properties** - this is the properties of the Asset that the connector is accessing.
 It is hosted by a metadata server.
-See the [Connected Asset OMAS](../../access-services/connected-asset) for more information.
+See [docs](docs/concepts/connected-asset-properties.md) for more information.

 ## Open Metadata Types